Fun with Franchises: Harry Potter and the Deathly Hallows Part 1 (2010), Part III — “Winter’s Coming and That Tree Should Be More Bundled Up”

 Like those shitty yes/no questions that only make sense in third grade logic.
 “Do your parents know you’re gay?”
 “I’m not gay.”
 “NO, YOU HAVE TO SAY ‘YES’ OR ‘NO!'”

 This is what happens to all your pets when you take out a piece of food.

 She says she got her wand at Ollivander’s.
 It chose her.

 “That’s a lie.”

-(Yeah, you know… not really, though.
+Yeah, you know… not really, though.
 Because you could still be muggle born and have your wand from Ollivander’s.
 I’m not really sure how she’s convinced herself that if you’re muggle born you’re not really a witch or a wizard and you’re just pretending to be.
-I can see going after her about her parents being muggles, but the wand thing is just weird.)
+But then again I can’t even fathom how Republicans bring themselves to believe half the shit they believe.
+I can see going after her about her parents being muggles, but the wand thing is just weird.